cuvva/terms/privacy.md

 ### Driving licence data

-Once you've entered your driving licence details and agreed to the Fair Obtaining Notice, we may collect information about your driving licence from the DVLA or relevant authorities.
+Once you've entered your driving licence details and agreed to the [Fair Obtaining Notice](https://github.com/cuvva/terms/blob/master/fon.md), we may collect information about your driving licence and history from the DVLA, MyLicence or other relevant entities.
 We need this so we can offer motor insurance products to you.

 ### Location and telematics data